 Summer Term, Research Tuition Fellowship Program: The Colorado School of Mines will provide Fellowship support in the amount of four (4) credits of resident or non-resident tuition for research credits for Graduate Research Assistants employed during the summer.
 To be eligible for this support, awardees and assistantship contracts must meet either of the following conditions: graduate students appointed during the summer as Research Assistants at 0.5 FTE or above with stipend funding typically derived from an external source that pays overhead to the institution.
 Exceptions to this policy may be considered on a case-by-case basis

-Summer Research Tuition Fellowship awards are made as part of the graduate contracting process.
+Summer Research Tuition Fellowship awards are made as part of the graduate contracting process defined below.
 As Research Assistants are required to register for four (4) credits of research during the summer, the Summer Research Tuition Fellowship Program is used to offset the cost of this required registration.
 Registration associated with coursework completed during the summer is above and beyond the required research registration and is not covered by this Summer Research Tuition Fellowship Program.
-Students or departments are responsible for those costs.

-If you have questions about a student’s eligibility for either of these Fellowships, please contact Assistant Dean, Jennifer Briggs at the Office of Graduate Studies at firstname.lastname@example.org.
+If you have questions about a student’s eligibility for either of these Fellowships, please contact Assistant Dean, Jenny Briggs, at the Office of Graduate Studies firstname.lastname@example.org.

 Fee and Health Insurance Remission

 Graduate Assistant Appointments are eligible for remission of both Mandatory and Optional fees.
 Mandatory fees include those associated with the Health Center, Associated Students, Athletics, Student Services and Assistance, Technology and Recreation Center.
 Optional fees include things like Blaster Card activation, graduation, late registration, etc. While remission of a Mandatory fee payment would automatically include payment of fees associated with all of the items listed above, remission of Optional fee payments must be explicitly listed as part of the appointment, as these are not normally included as part of the Mandatory fee payment.
 Students incurring fees associated with their enrollment at Mines and who are on Graduate Assistant Appointments that do not, as part of the appointment remiss these fees, are responsible for payment of the required fees.